Townhomes on Palm Beach

 Private Development, Public Benefit

-Beyond design, the project reduced traffic and noise, improved a highly visible stretch of coastline, and generated a significant increase in municipal tax revenue.
+Beyond design, the project reduces traffic and noise, improves a highly visible stretch of coastline, and generates a significant increase in annual municipal tax revenue.
 The result is a development that strengthens neighborhood character while supporting the community’s broader goals.

 Cody Crowell